 Yes, and we tested it.
 But it will only be possible for a couple of seconds before it drops to far below 100K.
 If you build your own gigantic flashlight, you could possibly do a bit better, but for any mass-production flashlight, you can only do it for a few seconds.

 Is there a 1 million lumen flashlight?

 No, there isn’t.
-The brightest is still 100K and it will probably take many more years (2030 perhaps?) before we can see anything close to 1 million lumens.
+The brightest is still just over 100K and it will probably take many more years (2030 perhaps?) before we can see anything close to 1 million lumens.
 Don’t trust anything from eBay or AliExpress that lists anything close to 1,000,000 lumens…

 Here are a few 100,000 lumen flashlight listings you should not trust